 This process involves heating oils and fats reacting them with a liquid alkali to produce soap plus water plus glycerine.

-The other soap making process is with the neutralization of fatty acids with an alkali.
+The other soap making process is the neutralization of fatty acids with an alkali.
 Oils and fats are hydrolyzed with high-pressure steam to yield glycerine and crude fatty acids.